JsBergbau/MiTemperature2/README.md

 sudo apt install bluetooth libbluetooth-dev pip3 install pybluez pycryptodomex
 ```
+On Debian 12 Bookworm you might get the error `error in PyBluez setup command: use_2to3 is invalid.` You can install it then with `pip3 install git+https://github.com/pybluez/pybluez.git#egg=pybluez`, source https://stackoverflow.com/a/75820681

 Bluetooth LE Scanning needs root.
 To run the script for AT with normal user rights, please execute
 ```